MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMClientSetting.md

 UniqueID:            {0CCA6700-AE5E-4949-8FBC-AA6719775CC3}
 ```

-This command creates customized device settings for the group of client computers that run Windows® 8.
+This command creates customized device settings for the group of client computers that run Windows� 8.
 After the new collection of settings is created, the command displays an unpopulated list of setting properties.
 To refresh and view a populated list of properties, use **Get-CMClientSetting**.
 The output for this example shows a populated list.